flexible spending account

 the basics

-The Chevron Dependent Day Care Spending Account (DCSA) is a flexible spending account plan.
+The Dependent Day Care Flexible Spending Account (Dependent Care FSA) is a flexible spending account plan that allows you to save and pay for eligible dependent care expenses – like after-school child care, a licensed child care provider, or school tuition up to kindergarten – so you and your spouse can go to work.
 A flexible spending account plan is a voluntary option that allows you to pay for certain eligible expenses with before-tax dollars.
 Each month, you contribute a set amount to your account through before-tax payroll deductions.
 Then you use the funds in your account to pay for eligible expenses.
+You must re-enroll in this plan every year during open enrollment to continue your participation, even if you're already currently participating.

 Your contributions to flexible spending accounts reduce your taxable income.
 For this reason, federal tax laws require you to follow certain rules when using the funds in your account.
 Keep these rules in mind as you plan how much to contribute each year: